DarrowIT/Arduino/README.md

 # Arduino
 This is a repository that I created to outline my experience building the projects within the [Arduino Starter Kit](https://store.arduino.cc/usa/arduino-starter-kit).
-Each project below includes a brief description of the project, the source code, as well as a video demonstration showcasing the results.
+Each project below includes a brief description of the project, the source code, as well as a video demonstration displaying the results.
 Hope you enjoy!

 ## [01 Get To Know Your Tools](./Get_To_Know_Your_Tools)